Azure/Industrial-IoT/deploy/helm/azure-industrial-iot/README.md

   * [`proxy-buffer-size`](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/#proxy-buffer-size)

 * WebSocket connection is initialized and working properly for [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor).
-  Blazor is framework that we use in `frontend` component.
+  Blazor is framework that we use in `engineeringTool` component.
   * [`client-header-buffer-size`](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/#client-header-buffer-size)

 #### Ingress Annotations

 We recommend setting the following addition [Ingress annotations](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/) through `deployment.ingress.annotations` in `values.yaml` if you are using NGINX Ingress Controller.
-Note that `nginx.ingress.kubernetes.io/*` annotations are there to enable smooth functionality of `frontend` component.
-If `frontend` is not enabled, you can omit those and only keep `kubernetes.io/ingress.class: nginx`.
+Note that `nginx.ingress.kubernetes.io/*` annotations are there to enable smooth functionality of `engineeringTool` component.
+If `engineeringTool` is not enabled, you can omit those and only keep `kubernetes.io/ingress.class: nginx`.

 ```yaml
 deployment: